 Double-crested cormorants are a native Ontario water bird and a part of the natural ecology of Middle Island and High Bluff Island, both world renowned bird sanctuaries.
 The proposals to manage them are ill-conceived, short sighted, a waste of resources and enormously cruel.

 What You Can Do:

-To help the Middle Island cormorants, raise this issue today with Environment Canada Minister Peter Kent!
-Let him know that the proposal to slaughter cormorants on Middle Island, part of Point Pelee National Park, must be stopped.
-Tell him cormorants are a part of the natural ecology of Middle Island and that it should be allowed to evolve in a natural way.
-Remind him that their is no way to humanely kill large numbers of birds in the field and that doing so is an archaic, destructive and cruel method of wildlife management that has no scientific or ecological justification.
+To help the Middle Island cormorants, raise this issue today with Environment Canada Minister Leona Aglukkaq!
+Let her know that the slaughter of cormorants on Middle Island, part of Point Pelee National Park, must be stopped.
+Tell her cormorants are a part of the natural ecology of Middle Island and that it should be allowed to evolve in a natural way.
+Remind her that there is no way to kill humanely large numbers of birds in the field and that doing so is an archaic, destructive and cruel method of wildlife management that has no scientific or ecological justification.

 Minister of the Environment

 Les Terrasses de la Chaudiere

 To help the cormorants who nest at Presqu’ile Provincial Park, contact Ontario’s Natural Resources Minister David Orazietti and Premier Kathleen Wynne.